mmanciop/opentelemetry-injector-demo/README.rst

 This demo proves that:

-- The application is being instrumented successfully
+- Applications are being instrumented successfully
 - Traces are being generated automatically
 - Telemetry reaches the Collector
 - The Collector processes telemetry correctly